 Okay, now we get to the good stuff.
-Talk about money and instructors and all that is fine, but what will you learn while you’re attending bootcamp?
+Talk about money and instructors and all that is fine, but what will you learn while you’re attending a Georgia Tech Bootcamp?
 You’re most likely enrolled in the course to leap into a programming job, so you need to know that the stuff you’re going to learn will be useful in your new job.

-Georgia Tech coding bootcamp offers a wide range of career services to assist you with your professional track.
-You’ll learn how to improve your resumé to make it stand out amongst the competition, and you’ll have one-on-one meetings with counselors to make sure that your job search is fruitful.
+The Georgia Tech Coding Bootcamp offers a wide range of career services to assist you with your professional track.
+You’ll learn how to improve your resume to make it stand out amongst the competition, and you’ll have one-on-one meetings with career advisors to make sure that your job search is fruitful.

-Programming skills are a ticket to Moneysville and Successburg, but you need to make sure that you find the right bootcamp to give you those skills.
+Programming skills are a ticket to a successful career path, but you need to make sure that you find the right bootcamp to give you those skills.
 Our guide can help you figure out your path and gives you the information you need to make a decision on which program to select.
 You’ll be on your way in no time!